14 February 2021

 31 August 2019

 Hi, my name is Evie and I recently held a Gastroparesis Awareness Party and Fundraiser.
 I live in Perth and have had gastroparesis for 2 years.
-I’ve trialled various medications and the gastric pacemaker, which weren’t effective for me.
+I’ve trialed various medications and the gastric pacemaker, which weren’t effective for me.
 I have been managing things mainly with a nasojejunal tube since the start of 2019.

 I had the event with my family and friends, where I shared information about gastroparesis and the effect it has on people.
 We raised money through games, auction prizes and plant sales.
 Everyone had a great time while learning lots.
+In total we’ve raised over $2,000 towards research.

 Even though living with gastroparesis is a difficult journey, I remain positive with the amazing support of people around me.
 I’m determined to not let this condition control me and have hope for the future!
 Research and awareness is really important.